Brain Quest

 Brain Quest is a series of educational flashcards that quiz children on a variety of subjects including science, math, English, geography, history, and others.

 Versions

-The product was created by the French company Play Bac, and was named Les P'tits Incollables (now known as Les Incollables).
+The product was created by French company Play Bac and was named Les P'tits Incollables (now known as Les Incollables).
 The English version was named Brain Quest and licensed to Workman Publishing.
-It sold 4.2 million copies in its first 16 months, and made the New York Times Bestseller list for children's books.
+It sold 4.2 million copies in its first 16 months and made The New York Times Best Seller list for children's books.

-Brain Quest is primarily intended for school children from grades 1 through 7.
-However, some card sets are geared towards younger toddlers.
+Brain Quest is primarily intended for school children from grades 1 through 7, but some card sets are geared towards younger children.

 Rock Flipper

 The Rock Flipper game allows two people to participate at the same time.
 One player is tasked with reading the question and withholding the answer from the opponent.
 Although slightly competitive, there is no scoring system for the game, making it more family-friendly and focused on learning.